-Early Music Workshop: Daily ensemble playing, under the tutelage of a staff member, of music for recorders, viols, etc., with and without voices.
+Daily ensemble playing, under the tutelage of a staff member, of music for recorders, viols, etc., with and without voices.
 VMAC owns a harpsichord, which is also available throughout the day.
-We also have an extensive library of baroque and early music (but it is not catalogued with the rest of the library holdings).
+We also have an extensive library of baroque and early music (but it is not cataloged with the rest of the library holdings).

-Daily work on vocal music, often from from the 16th and 17th centuries but with excursions into more modernr works.
+Daily work on vocal music, often from the 16th and 17th centuries but with excursions into more modern works.

 Each week opens with an evening of orchestral music, sometimes with soloists or chorus, depending on the instrumentation available.